-- 1. The decision to discharge an employee due to extended leave is at the sole discretion of the Department Head with concurrence of the appropriate Assistant County Administrator or other Administrator designee. - 2.
-The Human Resources Department may assist the Department with communication of the discharge decision; however, the Human Resources Department does not have the authority to discharge employees outside of the Human Resources Department.
+- 1. The decision to discharge an employee due to extended leave is at the sole discretion of the Department Head with concurrence of the appropriate Assistant County Administrator or other Administrator designee. - The Human Resources Department may assist the Department with communication of the discharge decision; however, the Human Resources Department does not have the authority to discharge employees outside of the Human Resources Department.
+Employees discharged under this section are eligible for rehire should they be medically cleared to return to work.